njsmith/zs/doc/format.rst

 block, because every block also has its length stored either in an index block or (for the root block) in the header.
-But, storing the length directly at the beginning of each block makes it much simpler to write simple streaming decoders, reduces seeks during streaming reads, and adds negligible space overhead.
+But, storing the length directly at the beginning of each block makes it much simpler to write naive streaming decoders, reduces seeks during streaming reads, and adds negligible space overhead.

 Data block payload